kdavies4/ModelicaRes/doc/index.rst

 The `loadres script <loadres.html>`_ helps to load simulation and linearization results from the command line.
 The top-level module, :mod:`modelicares`, provides direct access to the most important classes and functions.
-Others must be accessed through their submodules.
+Others must be accessed through the submodules.
 The :mod:`~modelicares.simres` submodule has classes to load, analyze, and plot simulation results.
 The :mod:`~modelicares.linres` submodule has a class to load, analyze, and plot results from linearizing model(s).
 The :mod:`~modelicares.exps` submodule has